Ian Lang, Baron Lang of Monkton: Parliamentary career

 Lang first stood for Parliament for Central Ayrshire in 1970, but was unsuccessful.
 In the February 1974 general election he was defeated by Labour's James White contesting Glasgow Pollok.

 Following this he became MP for Galloway from 1979 to 1983 and for Galloway and Upper Nithsdale from 1983 to 1997, and was a minister for a number of years.
 He served as Assistant Government Whip from 1981 to 1983 and as Government Whip from 1983 to 1986, before becoming Under-Secretary of State for Employment in 1986.
 He then served as Under-Secretary of State for Scotland from 1986 to 1987, before rising to the position of Minister of State for Scotland, which he held from 1987 to 1990.
-Lang then joined the Cabinet as Secretary of State for Scotland from 1990 to 1995, before becoming the Secretary of State for Trade and Industry and President of the Board of Trade from 1995 until 1997.
+Lang then joined the Cabinet as Secretary of State for Scotland from 1990 to 1995, steering the Natural Heritage (Scotland) Bill through Parliament in 1991.
+He served as Secretary of State for Trade and Industry and President of the Board of Trade from 1995 until 1997.
 He was closely involved in John Major's re-election campaign as leader of the Conservative Party in July 1995.

 Lang lost his seat in the 1997 general election, one of seven Cabinet members to do so (the others being Malcolm Rifkind, Michael Portillo, Michael Forsyth, Roger Freeman, William Waldegrave and Tony Newton).